-In accordance with the requirements of the Conditions of Contract the Contractor shall submit to the Engineer for approval detailed Construction Documents giving information for all items of Plant.
-The information shall include, but not limited to, pipework details and layouts, manufacturer's drawings, fixing details and the like.
+In accordance with the requirements of the Conditions of Contract the Contractor shall submit to the Project Manager for approval detailed Construction Documents giving information for all items of Plant.
+The information shall include, but not by way of limitation, pipework details and layouts, manufacturer's drawings, fixing details and the like.
 Where appropriate, performance curves shall be submitted.
 Electrical single line diagrams shall include make, type and ratings of all equipment, a systematic wiring identification system and a clear legend.
-The information submitted for approval shall be sufficient to enable the Engineer to check that the materials of construction and performance of the Plant are in accordance with the

-Specifications and suitable for the purpose intended.
-The Contractor shall furnish additional information and calculations if requested by the Engineer.
-The Contractor shall allow 21 days for the Engineer to check the details, from the receipt by the Engineer of complete information.
-No Plant shall be manufactured or ordered from suppliers for a particular installation until the Engineer has given approval of the information.
+The information submitted for approval shall be sufficient to enable the Project Manager to check that the materials of construction and performance of the Plant are in accordance with the Specifications and suitable for the purpose intended.
+In the case of installation for rehabilitation the information shall clearly indicate those items of the existing plant which are to be retained.
+The Contractor shall furnish additional information and calculations if requested by the Project Manager.
+The Contractor shall allow 21 days for the Project Manager to check the details, from the receipt by the Project Manager of complete information.
+No Plant shall be manufactured or ordered from suppliers for a particular installation until the Project Manager has given approval of the information.

-At least 6 weeks prior to delivery of the Plant to Site, the Contractor shall submit to the Engineer for approval full and detailed designs and a programmed for the erection and commissioning of the Plant.
+At least 6 weeks prior to delivery of the Plant to Site, the Contractor shall submit to the Project Manager for approval full and detailed designs and a programmed for the erection and commissioning of the Plant.

-All Drawings and Documents shall be submitted for approval in triplicate and subsequent to approval being given the Contractor shall supply a further five copies to the Engineer.
-Drawings and Documents which have been approved by the Engineer shall be adhered to strictly and not to be departed from without the approval of the Engineer.
+All Drawings and Documents shall be submitted for approval in triplicate and subsequent to approval being given the Contractor shall supply a further five copies to the Project Manager.
+Drawings and Documents which have been approved by the Project Manager shall not be departed from without the approval of the Project Manager.